TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sqlmi-reporting-analytics-integration.md

       "dropdownOptions": [
         {
           "value": "Advisory",
-          "text": "How to use SQL MI for reporting, analytics and interation" },
+          "text": "How to use SQL MI for reporting, analytics and integration" },
         {
           "value": "Troubleshooting",
-          "text": "Error when using SQL MI for reporting, analytics and interation" },
+          "text": "Error when using SQL MI for reporting, analytics and integration" },
         {
           "value": "dont_know_answer",